lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 $
 ```

-The modulus has 65 bytes instead of 64 bytes for 512-bit key because the MSB is A2 in hex which has an 1 at the most significant bit and which presents a negative number.
+The result has the private key: the private exponent and the modulus.
+The modulus has 65 bytes instead of 64 bytes for a 512-bit key because the MSB is A2 in hex which has an 1 at the most significant bit and which presents a negative number.
 ANS.1 rules add a leading zero to avoid ambiguity.

 The publicExponent is 65537 which is commonly adapted in the industry, so we don't need a separate step to generate a public key.

-The exponent1, exponent2, and coefficient are used in the Chinese Remainder Theorem (CRT) to optimize RSA decryption. openssl use CRT for its performance.
+The rest components are used for optimization of RSA encryptions and decryptions and are not covered in this exercise.

 ## Sign the document

 ### Create a hash of the document
 A unique characteristic, like a fingerprint, provides the proof of the document integrity as we mention in another article in which we use a checksum, CRC-32.
 But CRC-32 checksum is not a strong representative, given the limited range, and is not seen in practice.
-Typically we use more sophisticate methods such as Secure Hash Algorithms.
-Here we choose SHA-256 which will be less than the 512-bit modulus.
+Typically we prefer more sophisticate methods such as Secure Hash Algorithms.
+Here we choose SHA-256 [FIPS 180-4] which has the result of 256 bits, less than the 512-bit modulus.

 The result is a set of hash values and if we concatenate them together we have a 'digest'.